 that you can see we offer the best pricing on comparable panel lines.

-We import our fine linens from Belgium, our wood comes from Russia, our
+We import our fine linens from Belgium, our wood is furniture grade, our

 hardboard is art-grade and

 We use only the finest components available and make our archival panels

 completely by hand here in the United States of America.
 Most

 other companies source their panels from other countries.
 Others make

 them on machinery using heat activated sheets of adhesive which can

 result in changes to the surface of the canvas weave.
 Many of the panels found in